ancasimon/dino-kennel/README.md

 # Pet Dinosaur Vet Clinic

 ## Description
 This application tracks patients at a pet dinosaur veterinary clinic.
-This project showcases the vanilla javascript we learned in the first part of our front-end program, the Foundations milestone.
+This project showcases the vanilla javascript we learned in the first part of our front-end program at the Nashville Software School, the Foundations milestone.

 ## Feature List
 1. Healthy dinos get displayed in the kennel.